BA-FS-25-ciel-128/frontend/README.md

 ## Description

 This project is part of our (Ilimea Gall and Jasmin Zuzo) Bachelor's thesis at ZHAW and shows a 3D-Avatar, called TalkyWalky, embedded in a chat environment.
-TalkyWalky takes on the role of an English teacher for children, responding with animations and expressions that match the current of the conversation.
+TalkyWalky takes on the role of an English teacher for children, responding with animations and expressions that match the current conversation.

+This is the frontend of the application, the backend can be found [here](https://github.com/BA-FS-25-ciel-128/backend)

+Additionally, the blend file of the avatar TalkyWalky can be found [here](https://github.com/BA-FS-25-ciel-128/TalkyWalkyAvatar).

+## Functionality

 TODO here add picture

 Simply write a short message in the input box to start chatting with TalkyWalky.
+The message is sent to the backend for processing.
+Once a response is received, the frontend animates the avatar accordingly, including lip sync, facial expressions and matching body movements.

 ## Background